mr-easy/beautiful-jekyll/drafts/implementing-gibbs-sampling-in-python.md

 <img src="{{ site.url }}/files/blog/gibbs/gibbs.gif" width="100%">

 The complete code for this example along with all the plotting and creating GIFs is available at my repo.
 For plotting Gaussian contours, I used the code from <a href="https://matplotlib.org/gallery/statistics/confidence_ellipse.html">this matplotlib tutorial</a>.

+Now, of course you won't be using Gibbs sampling for sampling from mutivariate Gaussians.
+So for any general intractable distribution, you need to have conditional samplers for each of the random variable given others.
+And you will be good to go.